havhje/artsdata/databehandling/databehandling_project_info.md

 3.  **Step 1: Clean Columns**: Calls `cleans_columns.main()`, passing the raw input CSV path and the path for the cleaned output.
     *   `cleans_columns.py` loads the raw CSV, drops a predefined list of columns, processes the `individualCount` column (fills NaN with 1, converts to Int64), and saves the result.
 4.  **Step 2: Add Conservation Criteria**: Calls `adds_forvaltningsinteresse.main()`, passing the cleaned CSV path from Step 1, the Excel metadata path, and the path for the processed output.
+    *   `adds_forvaltningsinteresse.py` loads the cleaned CSV and the Excel file (specifically, the sheet defined by `EXCEL_SHEET_NAME`).
+    *   It identifies criteria columns in the Excel sheet (those starting with `CRITERIA_COL_PREFIX`, e.g., `Kriterium_`).
+    *   It converts the 'X' markers in these criteria columns to 'Yes' and fills any missing values (NaN) with 'No', ensuring all criteria cells have a clear 'Yes' or 'No'.
+    *   The script performs a **left merge** from the input CSV to the Excel criteria data, using `validScientificNameId` (defined by `CSV_ID_COL` and `EXCEL_ID_COL`) as the merge key.
+This ensures **all rows from the input CSV are retained** in the main processed output.
+    *   For rows in the input CSV that represent a **higher taxonomic rank** (i.e., `scientificNameRank` is not 'species' or 'subspecies') or for **species/subspecies whose `validScientificNameId` is not found** in the Excel criteria sheet, their conservation criteria columns in the main output are populated with "No".
+    *   These specific rows (higher rank or unmatched species/subspecies) are also **logged to a separate CSV file**.
+This log file includes a `log_reason` column indicating why the row was logged ("Higher taxonomic rank" or "Species/subspecies ID not found in Excel").
-    *   `adds_forvaltningsinteresse.py` loads the cleaned CSV and the Excel file.
-It identifies criteria columns in Excel (starting with `Kriterium_`), converts the 'X' markers to 'Yes'/'No', merges these columns into the CSV based on scientific name, renames the criteria columns (removing prefix and replacing `_` with space), and saves the result.
+    *   The criteria columns in the main output are renamed (removing the prefix and replacing `_` with a space).
+    *   The main processed DataFrame (with all original rows and added/updated criteria) is saved.
+The log DataFrame is saved to its own file.
 5.  **Step 3: Add Taxonomy**: Calls `api_artsdata.main()`, passing the processed CSV path from Step 2 and the path for the final output.
     *   `api_artsdata.py` loads the processed CSV.
 It identifies unique `validScientificNameId` values.
     *   For each unique ID, it calls the NorTaxa API (`/api/v1/TaxonName/ByScientificNameId/{id}`) to get species data.